alissa-huskey/python-class/docs/reference/glossary.md

   language that must be compiled is called a compiled language and the program that does this for a particular programming language is called a compiler.
 Python is an interpreted language, so it does not need to be compiled.
-Some compiled langauges include C/C++, Java and Go.
+Some compiled languages include C/C++, Java and Go.

 console
 system console